 In this complete guide to the New England Patriots, we’ll be looking at the team’s recent history and current situation in the context of sports betting, including:

-- Easy tips for winning more betting on the Patriots in 2019.
+- Easy tips for winning more betting on the Patriots.

 - Detailed analysis of last season and important stats and trends.

 - Facts and trivia about the Patriots including records, owners, value and more.

 New England Patriots Team History

 The New England Patriots organization played its first game in 1960 as part of the American Football League.
 Since then they’ve won six Super Bowls which ties them with the Pittsburgh Steelers for most wins.
 The Pats have also won 11 conference championships, 20 division titles and made 26 playoff appearances.

 In 1994 the Patriots were purchased for $175 million by current owner Robert Kraft and the team’s value is now estimated at $3.6 billion which makes it the third most valuable team in the NFL and the sixth most valuable worldwide.
 Since the change of ownership in ‘94 the Patriots have sold out every single home game.